There are different types of grief and it does affect your recovery from your loss.

 You can have anticipatory grief and still experience sudden death loss.

-Individuals who experience a sudden death often have feelings of anger and difficulty accepting the finality and reality of their loss.
+Individuals who experience a sudden death … often have feelings of anger.
+Many have difficulty accepting the finality and reality of their loss.

-As a nurse and having had so many experiences with death, dying and hospice, I now understand that there are times when family members feel that if they accept their family member is dying, they are giving up.
+As a nurse and having had so many experiences with death, dying and hospice… I now understand, there are times when family members feel that if they accept their family member is dying… they are giving up.

 The final type of grief, is known as complicated grief.
 It is the final type of loss.